EmberConsultingGroup/JasmineTeamCityReporter/README.md

 =======================

-To use: in your spec runner code add the following
+To use: in your spec runner javascript code add the following

 ```Javascript
 var TeamcityReporter = jasmineRequire.TeamcityReporter();